zimnyaa/noWatch/README.md

 # dependencies&building
 `$ nimble install winim ptr_math memlib`

 - Distorm3 from nimble is also used, but it had to be patched, so it's shipped here as well.
-In general, disassembly in **noWatch** is really bad and unreliable.
-Use a proper debugger if you can.
+In general, disassembly in **noWatch** is really bad and unreliable, so use a proper debugger if you can.

 ```
 $ nim c --threads:on --passL:"-static-libgcc -static -lpthread" --app:gui --threadAnalysis:off .\main.nim